Gravitational wave: Difficulties

 Gravitational waves are not easily detectable.
 When they reach the Earth, they have a small amplitude with strain approximately 10−21, meaning that an extremely sensitive detector is needed, and that other sources of noise can overwhelm the signal.
 Gravitational waves are expected to have frequencies 10−16 Hz < f < 104 Hz.

-Negative-mass plasma

-One possible explanation for the difficulties with direct observation of gravitational waves was proposed by cosmologists Saoussen Mbarek and Manu Paranjape after they demonstrated the possible existence of negative mass without violating Einsteinian relativity.
-Earlier research dismissed the concept due to seemingly violating the energy condition, however Mbarek and Paranjape found that negative matter could still exist in our universe if it was assumed to take the form of a perfect fluid rather than a conventional solid, where negative and positive particles combine in de Sitter space into a sort of plasma.
-One notable property of this plasma is the ability to absorb gravitational waves, suggesting that difficulties in direct detection might stem from the universe being populated by gravitationally "opaque" clouds of positive-negative plasma which effectively screen the Earth from detecting such waves.

 Ground-based detectors

 Though the Hulse–Taylor observations were very important, they give only indirect evidence for gravitational waves.
 A more conclusive observation would be a direct measurement of the effect of a passing gravitational wave, which could also provide more information about the system that generated it.
 Any such direct detection is complicated by the extraordinarily small effect the waves would produce on a detector.
 The amplitude of a spherical wave will fall off as the inverse of the distance from the source (the 1/R term in the formulas for h above).
 Thus, even waves from extreme systems like merging binary black holes die out to very small amplitudes by the time they reach the Earth.
 Astrophysicists expect that some gravitational waves passing the Earth may be as large as h ≈ 10−20, but generally no bigger.